keu/docs/astro/create-project.md

 .
 ├── dags # Where your DAGs go
 │   └── example-dag.py # An example DAG that comes with the initialized project
-├── Dockerfile # For the Astronomer Runtime Docker image, environment variables, and overrides ├── include # For any other files you'd like to include ├── plugins # For any custom or community Airflow plugins ├── airflow_settings.yaml # For your Airflow Connections, Variables and Pools (local only)
+├── Dockerfile # For the Astro Runtime Docker image, environment variables, and overrides ├── include # For any other files you'd like to include ├── plugins # For any custom or community Airflow plugins ├── airflow_settings.yaml # For your Airflow Connections, Variables and Pools (local only)